-Like can be used as multiple parts of speech (comparing similar things, in similes, a synonym for “enjoy”), but it’s slang usage — introduced into youth culture by “valley girls” in the 1980s — is hard to pin down.
+Like can be used as multiple parts of speech: comparing similar things, in similes, as a synonym for “enjoy.”
+But its slang usage — introduced into youth culture by “valley girls” in the 1980s — is hard to pin down.

-Important note: Peppering too many likes into conversation can make one sound childish and frivolous — fine for parties but probably not job interviews (but most Americans under the age of 35 say the word more often than they probably realize).
+Important note: Peppering too many likes into conversation can make one sound childish or frivolous — fine for parties, but probably not job interviews (though most Americans under the age of 35 say the word more often than they probably realize).

 18. I hear you / I hear ya

-With only three words you can make it plain that you are really listening to someone and relate to what they are saying:
+With only three words, you can make it plain that you are really listening to someone and can relate to what they are saying: